-Metaphysical Healing Properties
+Turquoise Healing Properties

 Turquoise is a master healing stone that comforts, supports and replenishes.
 Throughout history it has been used for protection and was believed to change colour if danger was approaching.

-Turquoise instills confidence, aids creative expression, stabilizes mood swings and brings inner calm.
+It instills confidence, aids creative expression, stabilizes mood swings and brings inner calm.
 Healers recommend it for mental exhaustion, depression and panic attacks.

 The calming energy of turquoise may also be used to calm fiery emotions.